bradleyg/django-s3direct/README.md

 important as it is used for multipart uploads by EvaporateJS.
 For more information see [here](https://github.com/TTLabs/EvaporateJS/wiki/Configuring-The-AWS-S3-Bucket).
 Remember to swap out YOURDOMAIN.COM for your domain, including port if developing locally.

+If using Digital Ocean Spaces you must upload the CORs config via the API.
+See [here](https://www.digitalocean.com/community/questions/why-can-i-use-http-localhost-port-with-cors-in-spaces) for more details.

 ```xml
 <CORSConfiguration>
     <CORSRule>